cosmos/ibc-rs/CONTRIBUTING.md

 2. **Provide a clear and descriptive title**: This helps others understand the nature of the issue at a glance.

-3. **Provide detailed information**: In the issue description, clearly state the purpose of the issue include as much information as possible, such as:
+3. **Provide detailed information**: In the issue description, clearly state the purpose of the issue and follow the guidelines of the issue template
-    - Steps to reproduce the issue
-    - Expected behavior
-    - Actual behavior
-    - The version of the operating system and the software you are using
-    - Error messages or logs (if applicable)

 4. **Use appropriate labels**: Assign relevant labels to indicate:
     - (WHY) The purpose or objective of this issue with Objective-level "O" labels like `O: security`, `O: new-feature`, etc.
     - (WHICH) The part of the system this issue relates to using:
       - External-level "E" labels if the issue fall outside the current scope of the system and is related to external dependencies or projects like `E: non-cosmos`, `E: no-std` etc.
-      - or "Internal-level "I" labels for anything related to the current scope of the product like `I: logic`, `I: documentation`, etc.
+      - or "Internal-level "I" labels for anything related to the current scope of the product like `I: errors`, `I: documentation`, etc.
     - (HOW) If any administrative considerations should be taken into account use Administrative-level "A" labels like `A: help-wanted`, `A: critical`, etc.

 This assist us prioritize and categorize your issue more effectively and help others and reviewers understand the type and severity of the issue.